How to take part in the FLoC origin trial

 When your token expires, you will get an email with a renewal link.
 Before renewing the token, you are again asked to submit feedback.

 Try out FLoC as a web developer #

-The FLoC API is very simple: just a single method that returns a promise that resolves to an object providing the cohort
+The FLoC API is very simple: just a single method that returns a promise which resolves to an object providing the cohort

 The cohort data made available looks like this:

-The FLoC API is available in Chrome 89 and above, but if you're not taking part in the origin trial, you will need to set flags and run Chrome from the command line.
+The FLoC API is available in Chrome 89 and above, but if your browser is not included in the origin trial, you will need to run Chrome with flags in order to try out the API.
 Run Chromium with flags explains how to do this for different operating systems.

 Try out FLoC as a publisher, advertiser or adtech platform #